For any of those familiar with my past work or essays this may sound like quite a familiar sentiment.

 Of course, the irony was never lost on me as I consistently utilized social media to promote my own essays highlighting the perils of humanity and our society’s crumbling mental health.
-Which I’m sure I will do the same with this very piece as well, to reach the broadest audience I can to inform them of a few simple key things about how I work and feel.
+Which I’m sure I will do the same with this very piece as well to reach the broadest audience I can to inform them of a few simple key things about how I work and feel.

 1.)
 YOU DON’T OWE ME ANYTHING

 There are plenty of people I follow on WordPress and Instagram that I support for different reasons.
 Some bloggers – I love their material.
-I’m simply interested in what they write about.
+I’m just interested in what they write about.
 Others the opposite.
 I follow an anime blog and I don’t really watch anime but the way the writer carefully crafts their work I enjoy.
-I’ve learned a lot about how to blog from reading different blogs managed by far superior writers than myself.
+I’ve learned a lot about how to blog from reading different blogs from far superior writers than myself.
 Others I just follow and support because I like the people behind the sites.
 I like being in the digital company of funny, intellectual people.